 Health Plan Accreditation FAQs

 Below are some of the most frequently asked questions about NCQA Health Plan Accreditation.
-If you don’t see what you’re looking for below, you can search NCQA’s database of additional common questions for Medicare, Medicaid and commerical plans or marketplace plans.
+If you don’t see what you’re looking for below, you can search NCQA’s database of additional common questions for Medicare, Medicaid and commerical plans.
 Or ask a question through My NCQA.

 What is Health Plan Accreditation?